bytewax/bytewax/docs/articles/concepts/workers-parallelization.md

 The first argument passed to the script is a dataflow getter string.
 The string is in the format `<dataflow-module>[:<dataflow-getter>]`.

 - `<dataflow-module>` points to the Python module containing the dataflow.

-- `<dataflow-getter>` is either the name of a Python variable with a `bytewax.dataflow.Dataflow` instance, or a function call to a function defined in the module.
+- `<dataflow-getter>` is either the name of a Python variable with a {py:obj}`~bytewax.dataflow.Dataflow` instance, or a function call to a function defined in the module.
 If missing, this defaults to looking for the variable named `flow`.

 ```
 $ python -m bytewax.run examples.simple
 ```

-For example, if you are at the root of this repository, you can run the "simple.py" example by calling the script with the following argument:
+For example, if you are at the root of this repository, you can run the "simple.py" example by calling the script with the following
+argument:

 ```
 $ python -m bytewax.run examples.simple:flow
 ```

-If instead of a variable, you have a function that returns a dataflow, you can use a string after the `:` to call the function, possibly with args:
+If instead of a variable, you have a function that returns a dataflow, you can use a string after the `:` to call the function, possibly with
+args:

 ```